 If both members of a couple are carriers for the same recessive genetic disease, there is a 25% chance that each of their children will be affected with this disease.
 Knowing your carrier status is important because reproductive options for building a healthy family are available to ‘carrier couples.’
 As more diseases are being added to testing panels, there is a greater likelihood that a Jewish individual would test positive to be a carrier for one or more of the genetic diseases on the panel.
-You can watch this short PSA about carrier screening or register on MyJewishGeneticHealth.com to watch a longer lesson on this topic.
+You can read this brief information sheet, watch this short PSA about carrier screening or register on MyJewishGeneticHealth.com to watch a longer lesson on this topic.

 WHEN TO SCREEN?